ShaunCurtis/Blazr.IRepository/Readme.md

 3. All standard Data I/O uses a single Data Broker.

-4. It implements some good CQS practices and patterns.
+4. CQS practices and patterns creep into the design.

-## Nomenclature and Terminology
+## Nomenclature, Terminology and Practices

  - **DI**: Dependancy Injection
  - **CQS**: Command/Query Separation

+The code is:
+ - *Net7.0*
+ - C# 10
+ - Nullable enabled

 ## Repo

-The Repo and latest version of this article is here: [Blazr.IREpository](https://github.com/ShaunCurtis/Blazr.IRepository).
+The Repo and latest version of this article are here: [Blazr.IRepository](https://github.com/ShaunCurtis/Blazr.IRepository).

 ## The Data Store

 The solution needs a real data store for testing: it implements an Entity Framework In-Memory database.

-As I'm a Blazor developer, my data class is the good old `WeatherForecast`.
-The code for and details of the data store are in the Appendix.
+I'm a Blazor developer so my data class is the good old `WeatherForecast`.
+The code is in the Appendix.

-Here's the `DbContext` used by the DBContext factory.
+This is the `DbContext` used by the DBContext factory.

 ```csharp
 public sealed class InMemoryWeatherDbContext : DbContext